 - SIMPLE AND QUICK JASMINE RICE WITH GREEN PEAS AND TOMATO

 - THE PERFECT CARIBBEAN RICE AND BEANS RECIPE

-We mainly use jasmine rice for its fragrance and texture.
-We also consume basmati rice and other types of rice (red and wild rice).
-Here are the brands you will likely find in our pantry.
-Don’t forget to check Amazon for those brands of rice.
+We love jasmine rice for its fragrance and texture.
+We also enjoy basmati rice and other types of rice, such as red and wild rice.
+Here are the brands of rice you’ll likely find in our pantry:

-- Kirkland Signature Jasmine Rice: we use this rice to make white rice, rice and beans and other mixed rice recipes.
-We find that this rice is perfect for rice pudding.
-This is a backup rice for us when cooking for several people.
-It has not failed us yet and you can find it at Costco.
+Kirkland Signature Jasmine Rice: We use this rice to make white rice, rice and beans, and other mixed rice dishes.
+We also find that it’s perfect for rice pudding.
+This is our go-to rice when we’re cooking for a crowd.
+It’s available at Costco or Amazon.

-- Mahmood Basmati Rice, 1121 Sella Rice from Pakistan: We love this rice.
-This is one of the best rice we have found so far.
-It make great vegetables rice, rice and beans, and rice with djon djon mushroom.
-It is also great plain.
-A bit pricey but it is all worth it for a festive dinner.
+Mahmood Basmati Rice: We love this rice!
+It’s one of the best we’ve found so far.
+It makes great vegetable rice, rice and beans, and rice with djon djon mushrooms.
+It’s also delicious on its own.
+It is a bit pricey, but it’s worth it for a special occasion.

 Why do we buy rice in bulk?

-You may be asking yourself why we have all these types of rice when we do not cook rice every day or why do we do it.
-Here’s the answer.
+You may be wondering why we have so many different types of rice when we don’t cook rice every day.

 Do all brands or types of rice cook the same way?